googleapis/google-cloud-php/Speech/README.md

 ### Version

-This component is considered alpha.
+This component is considered beta.
 As such, it is still a work-in-progress and is more likely to get backwards-incompatible updates.

 ### Next Steps